A question we often get asked at Taggstar is, what is the difference between social proof messaging and badging?

 Since the badge only changes when the retailer updates it, the experience is very static and can lead to message blindness.
 This also becomes a problem when the tactic is overused.
 It is not uncommon to see the same static badge numerous times on a single category page.
 Customer trust is then eroded further – how many products are really “bestsellers and why”?

 By contrast, social proof messaging provides the much-needed context of customer behaviour.
 It explains and showcases the browsing and buying patterns of customers in real-time to help move other shoppers along the purchase journey.
 And that is a very powerful benefit over badging, which retailers and brands across various sectors, from fashion to beauty, have embraced.
-It even works in for luxury brands.
+It even works for luxury brands.

 Using social proof messaging to highlight trends

 Rather than a generic badge with no substance behind it, with social proof messaging, prospective customers can gauge more easily what shoppers like them are doing.
 It is the influence of the ‘power of the people’ that makes social proof messaging work so well.
 Social proof is the ultimate trendsetter – Shoppers gain confidence from knowing that other customers have bought or browsed the same items.
-That helps to convince them to add to basket, increasing your conversion rates and eCommerce sales in the process.
+That helps to convince them to add to cart, increasing your conversion rates and eCommerce sales in the process.

 It’s not just sales and popularity data that can be shown to customers either.
 Social proof messaging can also help with conversion rate optimisation by bringing in other sources of data, such as aggregated customer reviews.
 Once again, this is done in real-time, allowing retailers to surface key information such as the number of customers who say an item runs large for fit or rate a particular item for quality.